 Elimination of bank runs: Bank runs are not possible under the new system because banks actually have all the money they’ve agreed to make available to their depositors.
 Banks are no longer structured to be incapable of fulfilling all of their agreements at the same time.

 Elimination of whole-economy boom–bust cycles: The economic highs and crashes brought on by the debt-money cycle are eliminated.
 In the case of fluctuations brought on by stock market speculation, the government is in a position to protect the working economy from the fallout.
 Rather than being forced to bail out the banks, the government could feed money into the productive economy to cover a shortfall created by a bust in the financial sector.
 Also it can be hoped that once it ceases to be artificially propped up by the government, the investment sector will begin to behave more prudently.

 Stable employment or livelihood: Under a Just Money system, people are not forced into unemployment by economic downturns.
-The stable money supply provides a stable business cycle.
+The stable money supply provides a stable economy.
 Plus, as long as there are publicly desirable projects that can be done and there are people and materials to do them, the government can fund them; lack of money is not a barrier.

 Enhanced public investment: Without interest on public debt taking an enormous bite out of public funds, we can invest in creating a solid foundation for a prosperous nation—healthcare, education, transportation, clean water and air, workplace and consumer protection, communication systems, etc.

 Democracy: Under Just Money our society is made more democratic by the fact that the power to create money is under public democratic control and no longer a monopoly of banking interests.
 Provided people have the political will to guide them, this frees our elected representatives to focus constructively on the real needs of the broader society.